How to install JBoss EAP – step-by-step guide

 /opt/jboss-eap-7.4

-We need to copy the below two file.
+We need to copy the below two files.

 • Copy /opt/jboss-eap-7.4/bin/init.d/jboss-eap.conf file to /etc/default